lindem/FirstContract/README.md

 - `semanticName` is what the variable actually is for (try "margin", "width", "size").
 The error message will contain that name and why a contract failed.

+Of course, the `Contracts.byAlias` call makes it easy to do:

+    var foo = bar / baz;

+you can check that `bar / baz` is in fact an integer (or throw an exception if it isn't) like so:

+    var Z = Contracts.byAlias("Z"),
+        foo = Z(bar / baz, "important calculation for foo"),

+As the contract still returns its value if it's fulfilled, this code block behaves the same as before in that case.

 All ECs either pass transparently or blow up by throwing an Error.
 That's the intention.